upbound/docs/content/core-concepts/kcl/inputs-outputs.md

 ## Outputs

-Your function must provide the list of resources to update at the end of its execution.
-In KCL, you do this by setting a reserved variable called `items`.
-The resources you set in this variable can be composed resources or modified composite resources.
+Your function must provide the list of resource updates at the end of execution.
+KCL uses a required `items` variable where you list your composed or modified composite resources.

 ```yaml
 import models.v1beta1 as v1beta1